-Packed lunches.
-Let you child pick her favorite lunchbox, and be happy knowing that you won’t be throwing your money away on dubious school lunches when you send her off to school with a nutritious, homemade meal.
+Let your child pick her favorite lunchbox and be happy knowing that you won’t be throwing your money away on dubious school lunches when you send her off to school with a nutritious, homemade meal.

-Hand me downs.
-If your tween or teen student has older siblings, ask them to show their generous side and hand over any clothes, shoes and accessories that they no longer fit into or need.
-And while the swapping is still in season, why not take a look at your own closet, go through your drawers, and see if you have anything “retro” to offer that a middle school student might think was pretty awesome.
-You probably never thought leggings or bell bottoms would be in again… and again.
+If your tween or teen student has older siblings, ask them to show their generous side and hand over any clothes, shoes, and accessories that they no longer fit into or need.
+And while the swapping is still in season, why not take a look at your closet, go through your drawers, and see if you have anything “retro” to offer that a middle school student might think was pretty awesome.
+You probably never thought leggings or bell bottoms would be in again.

-Thrift store spree.
-Your teenager may not want to be caught dead in her older sister’s outfits, so why not hand her some cash and send her out on a low cost shopping “spree” to local vintage and secondhand stores?
-Hand me downs from a someone who isn’t your annoying sibling are way cooler.
+Your teenager may not want to be caught dead in her older sister’s outfits, so why not hand her some cash and send her out on a low-cost shopping “spree” to local vintage and secondhand stores?
+Hand me downs from someone who isn’t your annoying sibling and is way more relaxed.

 Off to College

-Buying an e-textbook for the Kindle or iPad is usually much cheaper than buying the hardcover book.
-However, don’t forget that you may still need to buy supplemental workbooks or lab books in hardcover.
+The Kindle or iPad is usually much cheaper than buying the hardcover book.
+However, don’t forget that you may still need to purchase supplemental workbooks or lab books in hardcover.

 Apply for book tuition scholarships.

 Applicants for individual universities sometimes are offered the option to write a supplemental essay that gives them a chance at receiving money to cover all textbook costs if they decide to attend that university.

 Search Craigslist and the university’s classified pages (likely online) for students who are getting rid of or selling their books at a discount.
 Try Amazon or websites like Textbooks.com or CampusShift.com.
 Here you can not only buy e-textbooks and used hardcover textbooks at a premium—you can also rent textbooks for a smidgen of the regular price.